StackStorm/st2docs/docs/source/packs.rst

      defaults:
        enabled: false

 * If ``/opt/stackstorm/overrides/<packname>.yaml`` is present, then any pack defaults, or resource specific overrides are applied.
 The <pack>.yaml allows you to alter the state of all the resources of a particular type, via the defaults property (e.g. all sensors within the pack), or by individual resource type, via the exceptions property (e.g. only alter state of individual actions).
+As the pack name is determined by the name of the overrides file, the name of the resource in the file should omit the pack name, e.g. ``action1`` in the ``pack1.yaml`` refers to the resource ``pack1.action1``.
   The format of the ``<pack>.yaml`` is as follows (set to disable everything, except for individual resource of each type):

 .. code-block:: bash